-Dr. John Richard “Erskine” Morden was born on the 17th of January, 1913 in Ottawa, Ontario.
-He was the youngest of 5 children born to Rev. Dorland Noxon Morden and the former Bertha Maria Cooper.
+Dr. John Richard “Erskine” Morden was born in Ottawa, Ontario on the 17th of January, 1913.
+Dr. Morden was the youngest of 5 children born to Rev. Dorland Noxon Morden and the former Bertha Maria Cooper.
 His father was a Presbyterian Minister and his siblings were; Daisy Maud Morden, Beath Dorland Morden, Julia Gwendolyn Morden and Marian Cooper Morden.
 At the time of Dr. Morden’s birth, the family resided at 345 Bronson Avenue (in Ottawa).
 According to the 1921 census, Rev. Dorland Morden and his family lived at 534 Sherbourne Street in Toronto.

 Dr. Morden married Alice Edith Dalton on the 16th of September, 1934 in Tilbury.
 They were married by Dr. Morden’s father, who incidentally was the officiant at all of his children’s weddings except Daisy, who died in 1914 at the age of 24.
 Mrs. Morden was born in Grand Haven, Michigan on the 14th of June, 1913.
 She was the youngest of 2 children born to William Alfred Dalton and the former Gertrude Turner.
 Her father was a foreman with the Grand Trunk Rail Road and her brother was Arthur Turner Dalton.
 Mrs. Morden grew up in Grand Haven and graduated from Grand Haven High School before attending college.
 She became an x-ray technician.